Takt Op: Video game

 On March 26, 2021, Bandai Namco Arts and DeNA announced the Takt Op. project, which consists of a mobile game and anime series.
 The game, titled Takt Op.
 Unmei wa Akaki Senritsu no Machi o (takt op. 運命は真紅き旋律の街を), is developed by Game Studio.
-It was initially scheduled to be released in 2021, but was delayed to 2022, and then to June 2023.
+It was initially scheduled to be released in 2021, but was delayed to 2022, and then to June 28, 2023.
+The game was released in English in late 2023, under the title Takt Op.
+Symphony, with a beta test taking place in April.

+The game ended service on April 9, 2024.

 Anime

 An anime series was announced as part of the project.
 It was later revealed to be a television series produced by MAPPA and Madhouse titled Takt Op.
 Destiny (stylized as takt op.Destiny).
 The series is directed by Yūki Itō, with Kiyoko Yoshimura handling the series' scripts, and Yoshihiro Ike composing the music.
 LAM provided the original character designs, and Reiko Nagasawa adapted those designs for the anime series.
 It aired from October 6 to December 22, 2021, on TV Tokyo and its affiliates.
-Crunchyroll licensed the series outside of Asia.
+Crunchyroll streamed the series outside of Asia.
 Medialink licensed the series in Southeast Asia, South Asia, and Oceania minus Australia and New Zealand.
 The company also licensed the anime to Aniplus Asia for TV airings.
 The opening theme is "takt" by Ryo from Supercell featuring vocals from Mafumafu and gaku, while the ending theme is "Symphonia" by Mika Nakashima.

 On April 22, 2022, Crunchyroll announced that the series will receive an English dub, which premiered the following day.

 Episode list

 Manga

 A manga adaptation of Takt Op.
 Destiny, illustrated by Kino, began serialization in Media Factory's seinen manga magazine Monthly Comic Alive on August 26, 2022.
 Titled Takt Op.
 Destiny: Haruka Tsuioku no Anna – Harmony of Hope, the story is told from the viewpoint of the character Anna Schneider.

+A prequel manga based on Takt Op.
+Symphony, written by Aya Takaha and illustrated by Ika Nakaya, began serialization on Media Factory's Comic Alive+ manga website on July 27, 2023.
+Titled Takt Op.
+Bara no Dangan (Kuchidzuke) de Utte!, the series follows the first Musicart "Ode to Joy".